Moving to Thailand

 "Healthcare services in Thailand are generally of a high quality and are widely available.
 The public healthcare system is comprehensive and covers a wide range of services, including primary care, specialist care, and hospital care.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents in Thailand have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Thailand often use the public healthcare system, as it is generally more affordable than private healthcare.
 However, some expats may opt for private healthcare, as it can provide more personalized care and shorter waiting times," wrote one expat living in Thailand.

 "Unfortunately, there is very limited quality health care options in this immediate area.
 There are a few clinics but with very bad reputations.
 There is one reputable hospital in Krabi town (about a half hour away) called Krabi Nakharin International Hospital.
 On the other hand, Bangkok as some of the 10 ten hospitals in the world.
-Bumrungrad International being the preferred as they actually have a wing with English speaking doctors," commented one expat living in Ao Nang (Krabi).
+Bumrungrad International being the preferred as they actually have a wing with English speaking doctors," commented one expat who moved to Ao Nang (Krabi).

 What are medical services in Thailand like?